 How long does the TKSTAR TK905 battery last?

-The 5000mAh battery lasts approximately 50 days on standby (10-minute polling).
+The 5000mAh battery is manufacturer-listed for up to 30 days of standby.
 Active tracking at 30-second intervals drains the battery in 6-8 days.
 At 5-minute intervals, expect 10-14 days.
-The TK905B variant doubles the battery to 10,000mAh for roughly twice the runtime.
+The TK905B variant doubles the battery capacity to 10,000mAh for longer deployments.

 Is the TKSTAR TK905 waterproof?

 The TK905 carries an IP65 rating, which means it resists dust ingress and water jets from any direction.
 It handles rain, car washes, and splashing without issues.
-However, IP65 does not cover submersion.
-Do not mount it where standing water collects or submerge it during cleaning.
+However, IP65 doesn't cover submersion.
+Don't mount it where standing water collects or submerge it during cleaning.

 Can you use the TKSTAR TK905 to track a pet?